Dr. Hatem Abou-Zeid, PhD

 Biography

 I am an Assistant Professor in the Department of Electrical and Software Engineering at the University of Calgary.
-My research expertise is in communication networks with a focus on developing intelligent methods to design and optimize future networks and enable low latency and immersive communication experiences.
+My research expertise is in communication networks, artificial intelligence (AI), and beyond 5G applications.
+Within these areas, I currently focus on accelerated learning and safe AI, reliable low-latency communications, extended reality and digital twins, brain-computer interfaces, and Industrial IoT.

 I worked in industry for 7 years at Ericsson and Cisco before joining the University of Calgary.
-My industry roles encompassed both the research of novel communication methods and the development of production grade software implementations of networking solutions - and I was fortunate to see many of these techniques deployed in service provider networks worldwide.
-I also led long-term R&D projects that resulted in 15 patent filings and guidance to the product teams for future networking innovations.
-Some of these are intelligent scheduling for virtual reality, reinforcement learning algorithms for interference mitigation, spectrum sharing management, RF power control, and link adaptation.
+My industry roles encompassed both the research of novel communication methods and the development of production grade software implementations of networking solutions.
+I was fortunate to see many of these techniques deployed in service provider networks worldwide.
+I also led long-term R&D projects that resulted in 19 patent filings and guidance to the product teams for future networking innovations.
+Some of these are intelligent scheduling for virtual reality, reinforcement learning algorithms for interference mitigation, 4G/5G spectrum sharing management, RF power control, and link adaptation.

 I am an avid supporter of industry-university partnerships and applied research.
 While at Ericsson, I served on the Ericsson Government Industry Relations and Talent Development Committees where I led and contributed in creating collaborative research projects involving over 25 students and valued at more than $3.5 Million.
 For more information about my research and interests, please visit my Projects page and Google Scholar pages.